Night School: Swing like Sam Snead

-School of Golf's Martin Hall and Sara Brown teach how a sweat band can help you simplify the swing and make better contact.
+School of Golf's Martin Hall and Sara Brown teach how non-stop swinging can improve your balance and tempo.
+Watch School of Golf Tuesdays 8PM ET.

 Night School: Clap your hands for square contact